ldbc/ldbc_snb_bi/cypher/README.md

 ## Loading the data

-To load the data, issue the following commands in this directory:
+To load the data and start the database, issue the following commands in this directory:

 ```bash
 # initialize variables